Jonathan India Player Props: Reds vs. Brewers

-The Cincinnati Reds, including Jonathan India (.313 on-base percentage in past 10 games, 55 points below season-long percentage), take on starter Colin Rea and the Milwaukee Brewers at Great American Ball Park, Saturday at 4:10 PM ET.
+The Cincinnati Reds, including Jonathan India and his .476 slugging percentage over his past 10 games, battle starter Adrian Houser and the Milwaukee Brewers at Great American Ball Park, Sunday at 1:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-3 against the Brewers.
+He collected three RBI (going 1-for-5 with ) in his last game against the Brewers.

 Jonathan India Game Info & Props vs. the Brewers